sedlarevic/json-parser/README.md

 ## Introduction

 Hello, so this will be a brief introduction to a project of mine.
-This is a json parser written completely in Clojure.
+This is a JSON parser written completely in Clojure.

 ### So what do I mean when i say JSON parser?
 JSON parser, essentialy, takes a string,a text as an input and provides output, which are parsed JSON objects.